MrMicrowaveOven/AlgorithmsCurriculum/interview-prep/whiteboard-strategies.md

 *"Implement a stack class with a #max_value method that returns the biggest element in its store."* (Hint 6)

 **The Walk and Map**
-Organize elements into as hash as you iterate over them.
+Organize elements into a hash as you iterate over them.
 *"Find all number pairs in an array that sum to 0"* (Hint 7)

 **Righty-Tighty**